workos/workos-go/README.md

 The time the event occured is automatically populated for you when the event is created.

-All events are published to WorkOS asyncronously by default. `auditlog.Publish` returns an error channel for you so you can wait for a response from WorkOS should you need a blocking operation.
+All events are published to WorkOS asyncronously by default. `auditlog.Publish` returns an event and error channel for you so you can wait for a response from WorkOS should you need a blocking operation.

 ```go
 user := User{